 4. Penalties¶

 When a Skater commits a rule infraction or a foul, a penalty may be assessed as a punishment, handicap, or loss of advantage.
-Penalties are applied to both a Skater and the position that Skater is currently playing.
+Penalties are applied to both a Skater and the Role that Skater is currently playing.

 Officials signal and enforce penalties and warnings as they occur during a game.
 Penalties should not be assessed for actions that have little to no impact on the game or the Skaters.